pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 alternative system that would allow anyone the ability to access and participate in science and scholarship.

-In order to draw some comparisons, I am using a piece of early street art, made by [Thierry Noir]{lang=fr} in protest of the Berlin Wall, [as the mascot](#the-key-to-success) of this post, even though it is not his [most well-known work][mutations] and tearing down a wall is not enough.
+In order to draw some comparisons, I am using a piece of early street art made by [Thierry Noir]{lang=fr} in protest of the Berlin Wall [as the mascot](#the-key-to-success) of this post, even though it is not his [most well-known work][mutations] and tearing down a wall is not enough.
 In a sense, the painting of the Berlin Wall during the 1980s is representative of the